Silmos/faqchat/readme.md

 # FAQChat
-### v1.0.1

 ## 1. What is FAQChat?

- FAQChat is a chat addon, which you can use to create your own triggers for buzzwords to respond automatically.
+ FAQChat is a chat addon for WoW Classic, which you can use to create your own triggers for buzzwords to respond automatically.
 Currently it works for whispers and guild chat only.
 This addon was made for my guild so you can respond to commands like !aq or !discord in guildchat.

 ## 2. Example